Keflavik Shuttle Bus & Transfer Options

 We can recommend the popular shuttle bus service from Flybus.
 This company has their official bus stops conveniently located right outside the arrival hall.
 So there is no need to go traipsing off with your luggage in search of a distant bus stop.
-They also offer a very regular service and allow you to purchase a day pass.
+They also offer very regular service and allow you to purchase a day pass.
 This means that if your flight is delayed you won’t miss your time slot.
 You can simply hop on the next bus and away you go.
 Another option is the Grayline airport transfer.

 Flybus also offer a plus bus service with a direct hotel connection or drop off at your nearest bus stop.
 For transfers from Reykjavik back to the airport there are several convenient central bus stops.
 You can also opt for a hotel pick up directly depending on your departure time.

 How much is a transfer from Keflavik to Reykjavik?

 Flybus costs $60 round trip for adults.
 If you only need a one-way ticket, then the price is $34.
 Children under 11 can travel for free when accompanied by an adult.

 There are several companies offering shuttle bus transfer between Keflavik Airport and Reykjavik.
 Their exact schedules differ and are also subject to change from season to season.
 Basically it is a straightforward case of supply and demand.
 At busier times there are more regular shuttle departures.
 The service is less frequent in the low season and much more regular in high season.